AMP-SCZ/db-query-collection/kevin.md

 cleanup_mrizip AS (
   SELECT *
   FROM qqc_web_mrizip
-  WHERE most_recent_file IS TRUE AND marked_to_ignore IS FALSE )
+  WHERE most_recent_file IS TRUE AND marked_to_ignore IS FALSE AND
+       filename NOT LIKE '%%MissingDICOMs%%'
+)
 SELECT
   subject.subject_id,
   subject.timepoint,
   CASE
+   WHEN subject.sankey_status = 'MRI_DATA_FOUND' THEN 'DPACC has MRI data'
+   WHEN subject.sankey_status = 'NO_MRI_DATA' THEN 'Not expecting data'
+   WHEN subject.sankey_status = 'MARKED_INCORRECT' THEN 'Site correcting the data"'
+   WHEN subject.sankey_status = 'TO_MARK_MISSING' THEN 'Not expecting data'
-    WHEN subject.timepoint = 'Baseline' THEN subject.baseline_status
+   WHEN subject.sankey_status = 'CONFIRMED_MISSING' THEN 'Pending data transfer'
-    WHEN subject.timepoint = 'Followup' THEN subject.followup_status
+   WHEN subject.sankey_status = 'SUSPECTED_MISSING' THEN 'Potentially getting data'
-    ELSE NULL
+   ELSE 'Under Investigation'
   END AS sankey_status,
   basicinfo.chrcrit_included,
   basicinfo.recruited,